Set up Jira Connector

 Steps

-This way, you can granularly control the web services to which your Dynatrace environment can connect.
+This way you can granularly control the web services your functions can connect to.

 Step 2 optional Configure EdgeConnect